22 Oct 2025

 To tackle this growing problem, numerous solutions and interventions have been put forward to help support young people in reducing their screen time and improving their mental health symptoms.

-One paper investigated reduced screen time over three weeks and found that participants felt less depressed, had better sleep, and better overall well-being compared to those who did not reduce their screen time.
+One paper investigated reduced screen time3 over three weeks and found that participants felt less depressed, had better sleep, and better overall well-being compared to those who did not reduce their screen time.

 Another study found that reducing screen time and focusing on physical activity were associated with fewer mental health problems.

-The WHO report suggests that interventions should be targeted and age-appropriate.
+The WHO report4 suggests that interventions should be targeted and age-appropriate.

 The report offers an action roadmap that includes embedding digital literacy into education, enhancing mental health services, promoting open dialogue about digital well-being within families, schools, and communities to reduce stigma and increase awareness, and training educators and healthcare providers.